hawkerd/visualizer/README.md

 ## Features

 - **Graphical Rendering**: Leverages OpenGL for high-performance graphics rendering.
 - **Library Integration**: Uses GLFW and GLEW for window management and OpenGL function handling, respectively.
+Uses ImGui to provide a graphical user interface.
 - **Dynamic Visualization**: Capable of handling different types of data for visualization.
 - **Modular Structure**: Source files, object files, and executables are organized into separate directories.